Score More. Spend Less. Bundle 3+ College Prep products for 20% off.

 14. AP United States Government and Politics

-Regardless of the AP subjects you choose, be conscious of your personal preferences, future goals, and career orientation before committing to take an AP class.
-Think of it as laying the foundation to help ensure you are committed to pursuing your future career options!
+Before selecting the AP subjects, consider your interests, future goals, and career aspirations.
+Think of it as building a foundation to ensure you’re committed to your future career path!

 Frequently Asked Questions (FAQs)